MicahElie/Sym-Bot/Application/README.md

 msg_to_motor = ControlMessage(ControlMessage.yourOwnConstant, self.youMessage)
 self.msgIO.sendMessage(0, msg_to_motor)
 ```
-Note that in our application, the message sent to the motors are in the form : `[motor1,motor2, motor3, servoMotor]`.
-In other words, its a message for each motor used
+Note that in our application, the message sent to the motors are in the form: `[motor1,motor2,motor3,servoMotor]`.
+In other words, its a message for each motor used.

 ## AI
 [AI section click here](/Application/AI/)